Hawaii & Alaska Service Trip Overview

-In Maui we stay at a beautiful hotel right across from the beach in sunny Kihei.
-We will also spend two nights at rustic cabins in a beautiful private valley.
-In Oahu we stay at a great hotel right in the center of vibrant Waikiki that is walking distance to all of the shops, restaurants, and best of all, just a few blocks from Waikiki Beach!
+In Oahu, we stay at a great hotel right in the center of vibrant Waikiki that is walking distance to all of the shops, restaurants, and best of all, just a few blocks from Waikiki Beach!
+In Maui, we stay at a centralized hotel right on the beach.
 There are swimming pools at both hotels perfect for cooling off after a fun day spent under the sun.

 In Alaska we will stay at the University of Anchorage, a waterfront hotel, and even have the unique Alaskan experience of staying in yurts!

 For safety reasons, we do not publish the names of the accommodations we use.
 We do not feel it is safe to publish the name of a hotel where a group of teenagers is staying abroad.
 After registering, participants and parents are given access to our secure parent website where you will be able to see the names of all of the accommodations for the program.

 Yes!
 In fact, over 75% of students who travel with us choose to come independently.
 This encourages teens to step further outside their comfort zone and make new friends.
 We believe that one of the most rewarding and exciting elements of travel is the new friendships that form along the way.
 When we travel by ourselves, we are bound to make new friends from all over the country and even the world.
 The best part is, you can travel again with your new friends on another TFT program the next summer!